DASDAE/dascore/docs/markdown/contributing/new_format.md

     # also specifying a version is good practice so when version 2 is released
     # you can just make another class in the same module named JingleIOV2.
     file_version = '1'
-    # you can also use unix-style matching for the version (e.g. '0.1.*')

     def read(self, path, jingle_param=1, **kwargs):
         """